sanjay-saxena/todolist-network/README.md

 ````

 The app will be compiled and you can eventually interact with it by pointing your browser to `http://localhost:4200`.
+Also, you can look and play with the generated REST APIs or endpoints by
+pointing your browser to the Loopback Explorer at `http://localhost:3000/explorer`.
+You can
+also exercise the REST API to retrieve all the Tasks that were created by the
+`Bootstrap` transaction by pointing your browser to `http://localhost:3000/api/Task` to
+receive JSON response containing all the tasks in the world state.